NICE Recommended

 Call to Discuss

 Acupuncture for chronic pain works by stimulating the nervous system to release endogenous opioids and modulate pain-signal transmission.
-In my Cambridge and Saffron Walden clinics I treat lower-back pain, neck-and-shoulder tension, sciatica, joint pain, and chronic post-injury pain.
+In her Cambridge and Saffron Walden clinics, Amanda Ody MBAcC MRCHM treats lower-back pain, neck-and-shoulder tension (common among Cambridge's academic and tech workforce), sciatica, arthritic joint pain, and chronic post-injury pain.
+With over 3,600 documented clinical hours and twenty-five years of practice, she has refined condition-specific protocols that combine acupuncture with Gua Sha for myofascial pain, cupping for upper-back and shoulder tension, and Tui Na massage for joint stiffness — selecting the right combination based on your pain pattern rather than applying a one-size protocol.
 A typical course is six sessions, with most patients reporting measurable relief within the first three.

 If you'd like to discuss whether acupuncture is right for your pain pattern, book a 75-minute initial consultation.